 - The 5:2 Diet Or Alternate Day Modified Fasting.
 Eat 500 calories one day, and eat normally the next day.
 When I had less than 10 pounds to go to reach my goal weight, I had to do an alternate day modified fast to get there.
 Lunch was cottage cheese and a handful of berries.
 Dinner was 4 oz of meat and 1 cup of veggies.
 I usually had a cheese chip or a small fat bomb later in the day, and that was my 500 calories right there.

 - One Meal A Day (OMAD).
 Eat one big meal a day at whatever time works for you and then fast for the rest of the day.

 - A Weekly 24-48 Hour Fast.
 Take one day a week and skip food entirely.
 This is a great way to regenerate your system, and usually, I emerge from these fasts feeling more energetic and lighter.

 - Alternate-Day Fasting.
 This is when you back and forth between feasting days and fasting days.
 Eat one day, then eat nothing the next.
 This is usually the most challenging fasting option for most people.
 If you try it, make sure you’re eating enough on your feast days, otherwise, you’ll fall into a calorie deficit and you’ll feel miserable.

-What Can I Have To Eat Or Drink While Fasting?
+Can I Drink During Intermittent Fasting?